-Newer installations of fixed joule heating now have multiple standard control modes (4 or 6 modes) enabling a central controller to send standardized orders to reduce consumption over a period of time chosen by the end-user (Typically: Comfort - heating at locally adjusted set point, Eco - locally set point temperature minus 1 or 2 °C, night or absence setback, anti-freezing set point, stop).
+Newer installations of fixed joule heating now have multiple standard control modes (4 or 6 modes) enabling a central controller to send standardised orders to reduce consumption over a period of time chosen by the end-user (Typically: Comfort - heating at locally adjusted set point, Eco - locally set point temperature minus 1 or 2 °C, night or absence setback, anti-freezing set point, stop).
 The physical link between the radiator and the controller is called in France "pilot wire" and has become a national industry standard for some years.
 However, concerning the total stock, this control approach is only applied to a small portion of the installed systems.

 Generally, current electric heating controllers cannot exchange information with the grid.
 Only for very specific DR programs, such connections are made (for instance, the firm Voltalis in France installs a box in the fuse box on the electric heating cable to enable consumption measurement and control of the electric heating).
-In France, this type of DR program represented less than 100 MW in February 2013 (RTE, 2013).
+In France, this type of DR programmerepresented less than 100 MW in February 2013 (RTE, 2013).

 More recently, smart heating thermostat have been offered to customers by energy providers.
 Smart thermostats are two way (internet) communication devices, which monitor a combination of several variables in the houses (like air temperature possibly by zone, occupation possibly by zone, user comfort habits and satisfaction), and can also include GPS position tracking of the dwelling's tenants, price tables or signals, and weather previsions, in order to help customers to reduce their heating bills by improving the control of the heating system.
 These systems are only beginning to spread and in Europe, most solutions are reserved for traditional boiler systems (dominant type in Europe).
-Nevertheless, solutions do exist for electric heating which could be a support to realize DR potential.34
+Nevertheless, solutions do exist for electric heating which could be a support to realise DR potential.57 and parameterization of heat pumps have reached the market.
+This option is presently used by the end-user itself.
+The German Smart Home Ready label58 has gained popularity for heat pumps, since its introduction in 2013, and could help to standardise communication orders.